Astwood History, Family Crest & Coats of Arms

 The surname Astwood was first found in the county of Salop where they held a family seat from very ancient times, and had retained their estates despite the Norman invasion of England by Duke William of Normandy in 1066 A.D.

-Important Dates for the Astwood family
+Early History of the Astwood family

 This web page shows only a small excerpt of our Astwood research.
 Another 72 words (5 lines of text) covering the years 1600, 1903, 1426, 1454, 1643, 1712, 1650, 1712 and 1701 are included under the topic Early Astwood History in all our PDF Extended History products and printed products wherever possible.